Kong/docs.konghq.com/app/_hub/kong-inc/response-ratelimiting/index.md

 ### Upstream Headers

-The plugin appends the usage headers for each limit before proxying it to the Upstream service, so that you can properly refuse to process the request if there are no more limits remaining.
-The headers are in the form of `X-RateLimit-Remaining-{limit_name}`, like:
+The plugin appends the usage headers for each limit before proxying it to the upstream service, so that you can properly refuse to process the request if there are no more limits remaining.
+The headers are in the form of `X-RateLimit-Remaining-{limit_name}`, for example:

 ```
 X-RateLimit-Remaining-Videos: 3